yu13140/RootSwitcher/README_EN.md

 ## ⚙️ Configuration Settings

-1. Edit the `./settings/Settings.ini` file:
+1. Edit the `./settings/Settings.sh` file:
    - Write your module name and module description.
    - Specify the environment required by the module.
-   - Choose whether to use custom scripts.

 2. Edit the `./settings/languages.ini` file to enable multi-language support.